 \section{Proposed Method}

-Our goal is to propose an attention allocation strategy without object attention bias and a more reasonable cross-information aggregation method among different branches for a target-driven visual navigation system.
+Our goal is to propose an attention allocation strategy without object attention bias and a reasonable cross-branch aggregation method for a target-driven visual navigation system.
 To achieve this goal, our navigation system contains four major components, as illustrated in Figure~\ref{fig:model architecture}: (\romannumeral1) directed object attention (DOA) graph generator; (\romannumeral2) unbiased adaptive object attention (UAOA) module; (\romannumeral3) unbiased adaptive image attention (UAIA) module; (\romannumeral4) adaptive branch energy distribution (ABED) method. (\romannumeral2) and (\romannumeral3) are based on the object attention in the DOA graph.